ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/embedded/migration/target.md

 ## Access aarch64 system

-You can build the example natively using [AWS EC2 Graviton instances](https://aws.amazon.com/ec2/) or a Raspberry Pi 4 and install [Docker](/install-guides/docker/docker-engine).
+You can build the example natively on aarch64 using [AWS EC2 Graviton instances](https://aws.amazon.com/ec2/) or a Raspberry Pi 4 and install [Docker](/install-guides/docker/docker-engine).

-You can even build the example for `aarch64` on a `x86_64` machine with Docker.
+You can even build the example for aarch64 on a x86_64 machine with Docker.
 [Buildx](/learning-paths/cross-platform/docker/buildx) can be used to run multi-architecture containers.

 ## Docker software development image

 ### Dockerfile

-Create a Dockerfile with the content below to set up the necessary development tools:
+Create a Dockerfile with the content below to set up the necessary development tools and replicate the configuration shown in the previous section:

 ```
 FROM ubuntu:22.04